cmadjar/Loris-MRI/docs/scripts_md/MRI.md

 RETURNS: the `CandID` or 0 if the `PSCID` does not exist

+### deleteFiles(@files)

+Deletes a set of files from the file system.
+A warning will be issued for every file that could not be deleted.

+INPUTS:

+    - @files: list of files to delete.

 # TO DO

 Fix comments written as #fixme in the code.